declarativesystems/r_profile/REFERENCE.md

 ### r_profile::lockdown::user

-R_profile::Lockdown::User

-Lockdown users by disabling their passwords and or shells.
 Alternatively, we will remove all users named in the delete parameter.
 Note that it is an error to attempt to both disable and remove a user, since disabling requires that the user still be present to update /etc/shadow and /etc/password.
 This will manifest as a duplicate declaration error if encountered in the field.